 4.1.5.3 Undertake curatorial strategy for Age of Fishes Museum.
-Action Measures and Targets 4.1.5.3a Opera tional action completed 2022-2023.
-4.1.5.3b Undertake Curatorial Strategy for Age of Fishes Museum - in partnership with the Australian Museum.
-Facilitation of 2 yearly meetings between Council and Australian Museum.
-Securing of funding for curatorial strategy.
-Report to Council on curatorial strategy engagement and tender process by end of 2022-23 FY.
+Action Measures and Targets 4.1.5.3a Operational action completed 2022-2023.
+4.1.5.3b Undertake Curatorial Strategy for Age of Fishes Museum - in partnership with the Australian Museum. of Fishes Australian Museum.
+Mership Securing of funding for curatorial strategy.
 4.1.5.3c No c operational action in 2023-24.
 4.1.6.1 Leverage from major projects in Central-West region in order to capitalise on opportunities for communities and businesses for Cabonne.
 Action Measures and Targets 4.1.6.1a Proactively Plan for Major Projects.
 Evidence of engagement with surrounding local governments to understand Cabonne's role in major regional programs.
 2 industry information sessions per year for Cabonne businesses seeking to engage in major regional projects. # Social media posts or online business hub promotion of funding opportunities for local businesses/community organisations.
 4.1.6.1b Capitalise on Key Funding Programs.
 Evidence of relevant grant applications. # of successful grant applications. # of timely completed funded projects.
 Evidence of timely reporting and acquittal of grant funding, in conjunction with Council's Finance Department.
 4.1.7.1 Support Business and Regional Economy.
 Action Measures and Targets 4.1.7.1a Implement the Cabonne Recovery Plan.
 Actions delivered as detailed in the Cabonne Recovery Plan.